-I’d like to note that some tinctures, including those made using bitters for digestive aid, need to be tasted in order for them to work.
-The bitterness of the tincture sends signals to your digestive system to begin secreting specific enzymes.
-While these tips most certainly would help with masking the taste of bitters, it could leave them ineffective.
+I’d like to note that some tinctures, including those made using bitters for digestive aid, (potentially) need to be tasted in order for them to work.
+The bitterness of the tincture is said to send signals to your digestive system to begin secreting specific enzymes.
+While these tips most certainly would help with masking the taste of bitters, it could potentially leave them ineffective.
 In this instance, the unpleasant taste is a major component of the medicine!
 Now, on to the tips!

 - Dilute your tincture in water.
 For milder flavours, diluting your tincture in water can be an effective way to cut down on taste.
 You can add a small amount of your tincture to your water bottle throughout the day to boost your intake.
 This is great for herbs that require regular dosing.